Trimethylenemethane: Preparation

 Trimethylenemethane was first obtained from photolysis of the diazo compound 4-methylene-Δ1-pyrazoline with expulsion of nitrogen, in a frozen dilute glassy solution at -196 C.

 It was also obtained from photolysis of 3-methylenecyclobutanone, both in cold solution and in the form of a single crystal, with expulsion of carbon monoxide.
 In both cases, trimethylenemethane was detected by electron spin resonance spectroscopy.

 Trimethylenemethane has been obtained also by treating potassium with 2-iodomethyl-3-iodopropene and isobutylene diiodide (IH_{2}C)2C=CH_{2} in the gas phase.
 However the product quickly dimerizes to yield 1,4-dimethylenecyclohexane, and also 2-methylpropene by abstracting two hydrogen atoms from other molecules (hydrocarbon or potassium hydride).

 Organometallic chemistry

 A number of organometallic complexes have been prepared, starting with Fe(C_{4}H_{6})(CO)3, which was obtained by the ring-opening of methylenecyclopropane with diiron nonacarbonyl (Fe_{2}(CO)9).
 The same complex was prepared by the salt metathesis reaction of disodium tetracarbonylferrate (Na_{2}Fe(CO)4) with 1,1-bis(chloromethyl)ethylene (H2C=C(CH2Cl)2).
 Related reactions give M(TMM)(CO)4 (M = Cr, Mo).
 The reaction leading to (TMM)Mo(CO)4 also gives Mo(C_{8}H_{12})(CO)3 containing a dimerized TMM ligand.

-TMM complexes have been examine for their potential in organic synthesis, specifically in the trimethylenemethane cycloaddition reaction with only modest success.
+TMM complexes have been examined for their potential in organic synthesis, specifically in the trimethylenemethane cycloaddition reaction with only modest success.
 One example is a palladium-catalyzed [3+2]cycloaddition of trimethylenemethane.